 18. Use British Airways Avios for booking short-haul flights outside of US

 Despite having witnessed certain changes over the years, use of British Airways Avios continues to be one of the best ways to book short-haul flights outside of the United States.
 You can easily use your Avios balance to make short-haul flight bookings and some nice medium-haul flights too, with any of the OneWorld member airlines.
 As mentioned earlier, the Chase Ultimate Rewards Points can be transferred to the British Airways Avios at 1 to 1 ratio, which is much better compared to 1.25 to 1 ratio offered by American Express Membership Rewards.

-Please also note that Chase British Airways Visa Signature card had recently reduced it’s earning rates from 1.25x to 1x, making it more difficult to accumulate these valuable British Airways rewards points.
+Please also note that Chase British Airways Visa Signature® Card reduced its earning rates from 1.25x to 1x, making it more difficult to accumulate these valuable British Airways rewards points.
 As mentioned earlier, the best way to use your Avios balance is by booking short-haul flights outside of the United States.
 You’ll need to shell out no more than 4500 Avios each way for such flights (that are 650 miles or shorter).